1. If I Were the Wind (and You Were the Rain)

-I feel this for my daughter (and my child due in January).
-I want to hold her in my arms forever and ever.
-I want to help her every step of the way.
-I want to shield her from the attacks of this world: I want to reassure her of herself.
+I feel this for my three children every single day.
+I want to hold them in my arms forever and ever.
+I want to help them every step of the way.
+I want to shield them from the attacks of this world: I want to reassure them of who they are.
 I think every parent feels this way, and if someone doesn’t—I pity them.
-But I know I can’t do all this for her.
-I know that it isn’t good for her.
+But I know I can’t do all this for them.
+I know that it isn’t good for them.
 It isn’t right.
-She has her own life to live, and I just hope she always wants me as a part of it.
-All I can do is do my best and prepare her.
-Someday, I will have to let her set sail.
+They have their own lives to live, and I just hope they always wants me as a part of them.
+All I can offer is do my best and prepare them.
+Someday, I will have to let them set sail on their own.

 2. Dance of the Seven Veils: Part 1 – Faithless

 “Here within the time we spent upon the mortal coil/ Not knowing what it all meant/ Our lives of pain and toil/Are those still standing tall beyond the china wall”.
 Part one of “Dance of the Seven Veils” is called “Faithless”.
 This is such an appropriate title, as this entire song is all about betrayal.
 If you notice on the cover between Adam and Eve there is a Scottish flag with a cross on it and also the word “betrayal”.
 This picture relates to this song.